trampgeek/moodle-qtype_coderunner/Readme.md

 for the particular test.
-The TEST attributes most likely to be used within the template are TEST.testcode (the code to execute for the test), TEST.stdin (the standard input for the test -- not normally used within a template, but occasionally useful) and TEST.extra (the extra template data provided in the question authoring form).
+The TEST attributes most likely to be used within the template are TEST.testcode (the code to execute for the test), TEST.stdin (the standard input for the test -- not normally used within a template, but occasionally useful) and TEST.extra (the extra test data provided in the question authoring form).
 The template will typically use just the TEST.testcode field, which is the "test" field of the testcase.
 It is usually a bit of code to be run to test the student's answer.

-As an example,
-the question type *c\_function*, which asks students to write a C function, might have the following template (if it used a per-test template):
+When Twig processes the template, it replaces any occurrences of strings of the form `{{ TWIG\_VARIABLE }}` with the value of the given TWIG_VARIABLE (e.g. STUDENT\_ANSWER).
+As an example, the question type *c\_function*, which asks students to write a C function, might have the following template (if it used a per-test template):